Shipping Forecast: Region names

 The sea areas match the forecast areas used by other North Sea countries, though some names differ.
 The Dutch KNMI and Norwegian counterpart names Forties the Fladen Ground, while Météo-France uses Pas-de-Calais for Dover, Antifer for Wight, Casquets for Portland and Ouessant for Plymouth.

 Coastal weather stations

-The coastal weather stations named in the Shipping Forecast (and numbered on the map) are:
+The coastal weather stations named in the Shipping Forecast (and labelled on the map) are: